isntlee/counterCarbon/README.md

 - The site is designed for people mostly unfamiliar with emissions tracking, and unfamiliar with broader climate-change questions.
 This site is designed as their introduction to the field.

 - These users would only access the site to learn about their CO2 emissions, and they are guided through several straight-forward questions that result in that user's total emissions, and what those emissions are in comparison to several national/supra-national averages.
-The emphasis is constantly on interaction and clarity; due to this focus the site is easier to navigate than its competitors such as [the carbon footprint](https://www.carbonfootprint.com/calculator.aspx), [nature.org](https://www.nature.org/en-us/get-involved/how-to-help/carbon-footprint-calculator) or the [WWF](https://footprint.wwf.org.uk/#/)
+The emphasis is constantly on interaction and clarity; due to this focus the site is easier to navigate than its competitors such as [**the carbon footprint**](https://www.carbonfootprint.com/calculator.aspx), [**nature.org**](https://www.nature.org/en-us/get-involved/how-to-help/carbon-footprint-calculator) or the [**WWF**](https://footprint.wwf.org.uk/#/)

 #### Wireframes: